 You’ve probably heard some of the health benefits that accompany fasting.
 But did you know that fasting can help induce autophagy throughout the body?
+What is autophagy and is autophagy good or bad?
 This article will go over what autophagy is, how fasting can help induce it, and the foods you need to eat to get the process started.

 What Is Autophagy?

 Autophagy is the Greek phrase for “self-eating.”
 Although the definition sounds concerning, autophagy is a fundamental cellular process that defines the degradation and recycling of damaged and potentially harmful cellular components.
 This process is an essential function at the cellular level and can help slow down the side-effects of aging and, in some cases, potentially reverse damage down from the aging process.

 So what exactly is autophagy?
 Simply put, it’s the body’s way of replacing worn out or impaired organelles, proteins, or whole cells with newer, healthier ones so your tissues and organs can function optimally.
 The older we get, the more and more critical our cellular health becomes.
 One of the benefits of autophagy is it provides the healthy cells needed to improve longevity and overall well being.
 To improve longevity and overall well being, we need healthy cells.
 This is why autophagy is so important, but when does autophagy start?

 Do You Have To Fast To Reach Autophagy?

 One of the best ways to induce autophagy is through fasting.
 Fasting is the choice to fully abstain from eating or drinking for a certain length of time.
 By limiting the length of time you allow your body to consume calories, your body will have to rely on other methods to find energy once that source is depleted.
 After enough time withholding calories, your body begins utilizing stored fat as energy, a metabolic process called ketosis, followed by autophagy.